jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authorization/access-revocation.md

   etc.

 It is worth noting
-that ease of access revocation is fundamental when dealing with sensitive data in an organization.
+that easy access revocation is fundamental when dealing with sensitive data in an organization.
 That is why we have put so much effort into making this process as simple as possible.